WibbleDibbleEnterprises/usedebikes.ie-checker/README.md

 - Double-check your Chat ID is just the number, with no extra spaces

 **The bot ran but found nothing**
-- Your search might genuinely have no results right now — that's fine, it'll check again in 30 minutes
+- Your search might genuinely have no results right now — that's fine, it'll check again in 15 minutes
 - Your keywords might be filtering everything out — try setting both lists to `[]` temporarily and run it again to confirm listings are being found

-**GitHub Actions isn't running every 30 minutes**
-- GitHub can occasionally delay scheduled runs slightly — this is normal
-- If it's been more than an hour with no runs, go to Actions and trigger it manually to check for errors

 ---